valdar/hackathon/lab2/README.md

    * Notice the schema displayed as a Tree
    ![Cart schema is attached to the Source Body Document](images/11.Cart-attached-to-source-body.png)

-9. Add `account` parameter
+10. Add `account` parameter to consume `Account` XML stored in the `account` Camel Variable
    * In Source part, click on the + icon to add a parameter
    ![Click "Add a parameter" button](images/12.click-add-parameter-button.png)
    * Provide parameter name `account`
    ![Add a parameter "account"](images/13.add-parameter-account.png)
    ![Parameter "account" is added](images/14.parameter-account-added.png)

-10. Attach schema to the `account` parameter
+11. Attach schema to the `account` parameter
    * Click `attach a schema` button next to the `account` parameter
    ![Click "Attach a schema" button for the parameter "account"](images/15.click-attach-param-account-schema.png)
    * Select `xsd/Account.xsd`